krishna-aditi/Host-nowcast-API/README.md

 The goal of the project is to implement a REST API to execute the GAN model, which takes a sequence of 13 images as input and generates 12 images as output.
 The end users, who are a bunch of developers who want to integrate our API with their system, pass a JSON file as a blueprint with all required parameters through CURL, POSTMAN, or a Python-Client to execute the model.

-#### Assumptions

-Scope for false alarms or misses
-Area of interest parameters, i.e. llcrnrlat, llcrnrlon, urcrnrlat, urcrnrlon format match the ones stored in the CATALOG.csv file
-Data is available for the user specified datatime input Enough time to download the specific raw data (h5 file) for the user specified parameters

-The API can be used as a foundation to be built upon and integrated with the existing Electronic Flight Display (EFD) or Multi-Function Display (MFD) that gives the pilot access to several data links to weather services that are made available through multiple resources.
-Along with Graphical NEXRAD data, city forecast data, graphical wind data, the system will also have near-term forecasted images for the requested area of interest and time.

 #### Requirements

 To test pretrained models and train API requires